-ndition of their continued employment that they comply of their supervisor of their conviction of any criminal e, no later than five days after the conviction.
-SUBSTANCE-FREE WORKPLA ACE ACKNOWLEDGMENT FORM understand that if I violate the Substance-Free Workpl including termination [or I may be required to particip to successfully participate in a substance abuse treatment. ent program, I understand I may be subject to discipline am required to participate in a substance abuse treatment of discipline up to and including termination.
-I also fense committed in the workplace, I must report that (Signature of Employee) (Date)
+I, , have read and understand the Substance-Free Workplace policy.
+I understand that if I violate the Substance-Free Workplace policy, I may be subject to discipline up to and including termination [or I may be required to participate in a substance abuse treatment program].
+If I fail to successfully participate in a substance abuse treatment program, I understand I may be subject to discipline up to and including termination.
+I understand that if I am required to participate in a substance abuse treatment program and I refuse to participate, I may be subject to discipline up to and including termination.
+I also understand that if I am convicted of a criminal drug offense committed in the workplace, I must report that conviction to my supervisor within five days of the conviction.

+(Signature of Employee)

+(Date)